Following these simple tips adds up to big energy savings on campus!

 Compact fluorescent light bulbs (CFLs) use 75% less energy than incandescent and last up to 10 times longer.

 A few more tips...

-- Recycle: Take a few steps to a recycling center in your building to deposit aluminum cans, plastics, glass, office paper, newspaper, cardboard.
-Pickup of office electronics, bulk metal and surplus furniture can be arranged by contacting the Recycling Office at 7-2033.
+Take a few steps to a recycling center in your building to deposit aluminum cans, plastics, glass, office paper, newspaper, cardboard.
+Pickup of office electronics, bulk metal and surplus furniture can be arranged by contacting Facilities Work Management.